 Is Croatia Expensive?
 Average Croatia Travel Cost

-To help you better plan, here is an average of what you should expect to spend per day in Croatia per person per day for a one week trip:
+To help you better plan, here is an average of what you should expect to spend in Croatia per person per day, assuming costs like accommodation are split between two people.

 Croatia isn’t the super budget destination it once was, however, that doesn’t mean a trip to this beautiful country has to be overly expensive.
 Your total Croatia trip cost really depends on where and how you choose to spend your money, but it is a destination that is still accessible for both budget and luxury travellers alike.

-Are you planning to visit Croatia?
-Have you been?
-What was your Croatia trip cost?
+Are you planning to travel to Croatia?
+Have any questions about the prices?
 Let us know in the comments!